 Once removed from the fruit, you can simply sow the seeds directly into a flower bed or a container with a rich seeding mix.
 Keep your seedlings in a warm and damp spot to root.

 The young sapling of the hackberry tree can be kept in a container and grown in a sunny spot indoors.
+You can also use a plant guard to add protection to your sapling.
 However, once it really gets going, it will need to be transplanted outdoors.

 How to Care for Hackberry